-In this South Vietnam itinerary, we’re sharing our locals’ perspective on where to go, fun things to do in each of the cities, where to stay, and helpful tips when traveling through the country.
+In this South Vietnam itinerary, we’re sharing our locals’ perspective on the top places to visit in South Vietnam, fun things to do in each of the cities, where to stay, and helpful tips when traveling through the country.
 Feel free to change up the number of days in each of the cities depending on your interests and time frame.

-South Vietnam has everything that you can ask for – the melting pot of culture, history, 24/7 city life, nice beaches, amazing waterfalls, and even calm life along the Mekong Delta.
-You’ll have plenty of relaxing days and getaway adventures to fulfill your wanderlust.
+South Vietnam has everything that you can ask for – the melting pot of culture, history, 24/7 city life, nice beaches, amazing waterfalls, beautiful islands, adventurous hiking trails, and even calm life along the Mekong Delta.
+There are so many good reasons to visit!
+Also, you’ll have plenty of relaxing days and getaway adventures to fulfill your wanderlust.

 (*Disclosure: This post contains affiliate links to Vietnam attractions.
 If you click on them and make a purchase, we receive a small commission.
 There is no additional cost to you.
 Appreciate the support.)

 While two days is the minimum amount of time to spend in Ho Chi Minh City, you’ll be surprised at how much you can see here.
-Prepare yourself with learning about Vietnam’s history and culture to the enjoying cheap and delicious Vietnamese street food.
+(We prefer 3 days in HCMC to explore more.)
+Prepare yourself by learning about Vietnam’s history and culture to the enjoying cheap and delicious Vietnamese street food.